 Other lifestyle factors and preventable chronic diseases that can increase your risk of heart disease, heart attack, stroke, and other potentially fatal health problems include:

 - Unhealthy diet high in trans fats, saturated fats, and/or salt

 - Lack of physical activity

 - Too little or too much sleep (7-9 hours is ideal for nearly all adults)

 If you are concerned about heart health, chronic disease prevention, or simply want to sleep better, join my Healthy Family Course.
-These classes discuss the lifestyle choices and commonly missed health conditions that affect your sleep and overall health, as well as how to resolve them.
+These classes discuss the lifestyle choices and commonly missed health conditions that affect your health, as well as how to resolve them.

-Did you know, Type 1 diabetes is an autoimmune disease and often linked to celiac disease?
-Learn why routine celiac testing is recommended.
+Did you know, type 1 diabetes is an autoimmune disease and often linked to celiac disease?
+Learn why routine celiac disease testing is recommended.

-The WHO estimates that 20% of all cancers diagnosed in the US are preventable through healthier diet and lifestyle choices alone.11
+The WHO estimates that 20% of all cancers diagnosed in the US are preventable through healthier diet and lifestyle choices alone.